 These are the people who are cheering us on; these are the people who comprise our great cloud of witnesses.
 Hundreds of millions of people who have gone before us to be with Jesus now line that final corridor to cheer us on.

 For those of you who feel isolated in your walk with Jesus, know that you are not alone.
-Not only is Jesus with us constantly, but all of the saints who’ve gone before us are watching and cheering us forward.
+Not only is Jesus with us constantly, but all of those who’ve gone before us are watching and cheering us forward.
 They are witnessing us as we run, but they also witness to us, reminding us that the race is runnable and beautiful!

 Jesus, perhaps I feel depleted today.
 Allow my ears to hear the cheers.
 When I close my eyes, let me see the crowds and their enthusiastic confidence that I can finish well.
 Amen.